oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 2. On the left under **Related Resources**, click **Audit Trails**.

-3. From the **Compartment** drop-down list, make sure your compartment is selected.
+3. Under **List Scope** on the left, make sure your compartment is selected.

-4. From the **Target Databases** drop-down list, select your target database.
+4. Under **Filters** on the left, select your target database.

 5. On the right, review the audit trail(s) for your target database.
-Click your target database name for one of the audit trails to view more detail.

 Oracle Data Safe discovers one audit trail for an Autonomous Database, which is `UNIFIED_AUDIT_TRAIL`.

     ![Audit Trails page](images/audit-trails-page.png "Audit Trails page")

-6. Review the information on the **Audit Trail Details** page.
+6. Click your target database name for one of the audit trails and review the information on the **Audit Trail Details** page.
 This is where you can manage audit data collection for the audit trail.
 Notice that the audit trail is currently inactive.

     ![Audit Trail Details page](images/audit-trail-details-page.png "Audit Trail Details page")